JunyiFeng2048/PortlandStateAdvJavaWinter2023/airline/src/main/resources/edu/pdx/cs410J/jfeng/README.txt

             dest Three-letter code of arrival airport
             arrive Arrival date and time (24-hour time) options are (options may appear in any order):
-            -print Prints a description of the new flight -README Prints a README for this project and exits *Date and time should be in the format: mm/dd/yyyy hh:mm
+            -textFile file Where to read/write the airline info -print Prints a description of the new flight -README Prints a README for this project and exits *Date and time should be in the format: mm/dd/yyyy hh:mm